Catharine Sargent Huntington

 Catharine Sargent Huntington (1887-1987) was an American actress, producer, director, activist, and founder and manager of theater companies in the Boston, Massachusetts area.
-Her work in theater lasted until she was 86 years old and spanned 6 decades, and she received the Rodgers and Hammerstein Award in 1965 for her work.
+Her theatrical career spanned six decades, lasting until she was 86.
+In 1965, she was recognized with the Rodgers and Hammerstein Award.
 Additionally, Huntington was part of the "Death Watch," protesting the trials and death sentence of Sacco and Vanzetti.

 Early life and education

 Huntington was born in Ashfield, Massachusetts on December 29, 1887, as the sole daughter of Lilly St. Agnam Barrett Huntington and clergyman George Putnam Huntington to survive infancy.
 The family later moved to Hanover, New Hampshire, where Huntington grew up.
 Between 1904 and 1906, she lived in Cedar Square, Roxbury, Boston with her aunt Kate Summer.
 While in Boston, Huntington attended Miss Haskell's School, graduating in 1906.
 She proceeded to Radcliffe College, where she graduated in 1911 cum laude with an A.B.
 After graduation, Huntington spent her summer in Europe and began teaching at the Westover School in Middlebury, Connecticut, where she worked until 1917.